17 Fantastic Paleo Kombucha Recipes

 Here’s another great step-by-step guide with links to buy the materials and more recipes for making flavored kombucha.

 Perfect if you are apricot-rich (or just a fan); this kombucha recipe is easy, sweet and delicious.

 Another great kombucha variation from Hollywood Homestead, this time they use strawberries to add a nice flavor and color.

 Here’s a more elaborate kombucha recipe, which is intended for after the first round of fermentation.
-Hayley makes this creative and delicious kombucha soda.
+Hayley makes this creative and delicious kombucha with berries, ginger and spices.
 YUM!